 Research using Animals – ARRIVE

-The Animal Research: Reporting of In Vivo Experiments (ARRIVE) guidelines encourage maximizing the information reported in research using animals thereby minimising unnecessary studies.
+The Animal Research: Reporting of In Vivo Experiments (ARRIVE) guidelines encourage maximizing the information reported in research using animals thereby minimizing unnecessary studies.
 (Original study and proposal, and updated guidelines, in PLOS Biology.)

 Consistent reporting of Materials, Design, and Analysis – the MDAR checklist